pnnl/rdf-engine/README.md

 * Handling of anonymous/blank nodes: They can be derandomized.
 * Oxigraph can handle RDF-star data and querying.
 However, RDF-star is derandomized for each graph in a rule.
+In addition, rdf_engine does not handle nested triples of form `(subject, not rdf:refies, triple)`.

 ## Usage